linagora/linagora.esn.calendar/doc/REST_calendar.md

 **Request URL Parameters:**

 - limit (int): the maximum number of events to be returned
-- offset (int): the starting point of the list of returned events (skipping N members where N=offset)
+- offset (int): the starting position to search from (skipping the first N events where N=offset)

 **Status Codes:**